Exploration noise for learning linear-quadratic mean field games

-We then employ a Picard scheme for solving the fixed point equation \eqref{eq:numerical:guess}, by iterating
+We then employ a Picard scheme for solving the fixed point equation \eqref{eq:numerical:guess:0}, by iterating

-Numerically, we use a time grid $\{t_{k}=k/p\}_{k}$ with $p$ uniform steps (for the same $p$ as the one used in the learning method, which makes the comparison easier).
-Following the seminal work of \cite{GobetLemorWarin}, we employ a regression method in order to approximate the conditional expectation appearing in the right-hand side.
-Precisely, we find, at each iteration $n$ of the Picard sequence and at each node $t_{j} >0$ of the time mesh, an approximation of the conditional expectation in the right-hand side of \eqref{eq:numerical:guess} in the form of a (deterministic) function of $m_{t_{j}}$ (the forward component in \eqref{eq:numerical:guess}).
-This function is taken in the linear span of $\{H_{\ell}^d(\cdot/\sigma_{t_{j}})\}_{\vert \ell \vert \leq D}$, where $\sigma_{t_{j}}$ is the common standard deviation of the coordinates of $m_{t_{j}}$ (which is explicitly computable) and $\{H_{\ell}^d(\cdot)\}_{\vert \ell \vert \leq D}$ is the collection of Hermite polynomials of dimension $d$ ($d=1,2$ in our case) and of degree less than $D$, for a given integer $D$ (here $\ell$ is a $d$-tuple of integers and $\vert \ell \vert$ is the sum of its entries).
-For completeness, we recall that, when $d=1$,
+Numerically, we use a time grid $\{t_{k}=k/p\}_{k}$ with $p$ uniform steps (for the same $p$ as the one used in the learning method, which makes the comparison easier) and, following the seminal work of \cite{GobetLemorWarin}, we employ a regression method in order to approximate the conditional expectation appearing in the right-hand side.
+Precisely, we find, at each iteration $n$ of the Picard sequence and at each node $t_{j} >0$ of the time mesh, an approximation of the conditional expectation in the right-hand side of \eqref{eq:numerical:guess} in the form of a (deterministic) function of $m_{t_{j}}$ (the forward component in \eqref{eq:numerical:guess}), with the deterministic function being chosen in a given class of functions from ${\mathbb R}^d$ into itself.
+The point is then to choose a convenient class within which the regression is achieved.

 Here, we address two approaches, already reported in the literature.
 The first one consists in performing regression on linear combinations of Hermite polynomials.
 It is inspired from \cite{BriandLabart}, which offers (in a somewhat more complicated framework) some theoretical bounds on the regression error.
 The second approach is taken from the work \cite{EHanJentzen}, which paved the way for a systematic use of neural networks in the computation of numerical solutions to nonlinear PDEs and related Markovian BSDEs.
 The point in this second approach is thus to approximate the conditional expectation in \eqref{eq:numerical:guess}, at time $t=t_j$, by means of a neural network with $m_{t_j}$ as entry.

 For the sake of completeness, we provide of a short overview of the shape of the functions within these two classes.
 5pt